GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns

 \begin{lstfloat}

 \end{lstfloat}

 Listing~\ref{lst:usage} shows the basic usage of \grasp{} for extracting patterns from training data, i.e., two lists of texts containing positive examples (\texttt{pos\_exs)} and negative examples (\texttt{neg\_exs}).
 In the first step, the user specifies hyperparameters such as the desired number of patterns and the set of linguistic attributes for augmenting input tokens.
-The following general-purpose attributes are built-in: the token text itself (in lower case), its lemma, wordnet hypernyms\footnote{We consider only three levels of synsets above the token of interest in order to exclude synsets that are too abstract to comprehend (e.g., \textit{psychological feature}, \textit{group action}, and \textit{entity}).}, part-of-speech, named-entity, dependency, and sentiment tags\footnote{We use \href{https://spacy.io/}{spacy} for tokenization and tagging, \href{https://www.nltk.org/}{nltk} and lesk \cite{lesk1986automatic} for word sense disambiguation and finding hypernyms, and a lexicon by \cite{hu2004mining} for sentiment tagging.}.
-The user can also add custom attributes (e.g., a task-specific lexicon, see \cref{sec:demo}).
-After that, the user trains the \grasp{} model and exports the results to a csv file or a json file.
-Both file types summarize all the extracted patterns and relevant statistics, while the json file also contains the configuration, the alphabet, and the training examples annotated with the patterns matched.
+The following general-purpose attributes are built-in: the token text itself (in lower case), its lemma, wordnet hypernyms, part-of-speech tags, named-entity, syntactic dependency, and sentiment tags.\footnote{We use \href{https://spacy.io/}{spacy} for tokenization and tagging, \href{https://www.nltk.org/}{nltk} and lesk \cite{lesk1986automatic} for word sense disambiguation and finding hypernyms, and a sentiment lexicon by \newcite{hu2004mining}.
+For hypernyms, we consider only three levels above the token of interest in order to avoid terms that are too abstract to comprehend (e.g., \textit{psychological feature}, \textit{group action}, \textit{entity}).